Why Do Ice Dams Occur?

 Will Gutter Guards Prevent Ice Dams?

 Some gutter guards will exacerbate ice dam issues, especially reverse curve or gutter helmet products.
-Their large opening that runs the entire length of the gutter allows snow and ice to fill the inside of the gutter, creating even more issues.
+Their large opening that runs the entire length of the gutter allows debris in addition to snow and ice to fill the inside of the gutter, which creates even more issues.
 With the weight of the snow and ice, your gutters can pull away from your home and even fall to the ground.

 LeafFilter™ sits on top of internal hidden hangers in the gutter system, which keeps snow and ice out of your gutters.
 The internal hidden hangers provide unparalleled strength to handle the weight of snow and ice.
-As the snow melts, it will melt into your gutter, through your downspout, and away from your home, mitigating any chances of water related home damages.
+As the snow melts, it will melt into your gutter, through your downspout, and away from your home, mitigating any chances of water-related home damage.

 Request a Free Estimate from LeafFilter

-With a 100% money-back guarantee, you can enjoy the peace of mind that your gutters are protected for life.
+With a lifetime warranty backed by a team you can trust, you can enjoy the peace of mind that your gutters are protected for life.
 Request a free estimate from LeafFilter Gutter Protection today.